microsoft/botbuilder-utils-js/packages/botbuilder-feedback/README.md

 # Botbuilder Feedback Collection Middleware

+In this tutorial you will learn how to quickly add the ability for users to provide feedback for your bot responses in your existing NodeJS bot.

 ## Summary

-Learn how to quickly add feedback collection into your NodeJS bot.

 The Feedback Collection Middleware is a node module for Bot Framework SDK v4 that gives users the ability to provide feedback for the bot responses.
 For example, they can specify that a particular reply is 'good' or 'bad'.
 They can also add free-form feedback text if they want.
 The bot developer also has the ability to customize the interaction, such as specifying the list of feedback options that the user can select.

 ![running](images/default-feedback-annotated-resized-66.png)

-It does this by creating a `Feedback` bot middleware class that can be registered with the `BotFrameworkAdapter`, giving the bot developer the ability to modify the converation flow.
-Specifically, when processing the user's activity, the bot developer can decide to add a customizable list of buttons (or CardActions) to the bot's reply back to the user.
-This feedback is stored in the transcript log and can be analyzed, for example, to improve the bot responses.
+It does this by creating a `Feedback` bot middleware class that can be registered with the `BotFrameworkAdapter`, giving the bot developer the ability to modify the conversation flow.
+When processing the user's activity, the bot developer can decide to add a customizable list of buttons (or CardActions) to the bot's reply back to the user.
+This feedback is stored in the transcript log and can be analyzed later to improve the bot responses.

 The following is the operation supported by the Feedback Collection Middleware:
 - `requestFeedback` - Returns a message that includes feedback prompts in the form of Suggested Actions.

-This writeup will show you how you can use this operation using code snippets that you can add to your existing bot.

 ## Install